Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/ExploreScenesInFlyoverAR/README.md

 ## Additional information

-This sample requires a device that is compatible with ARKit 1 on iOS or ARCore 1.8 on Android.
+This sample requires a device that is compatible with ARKit.

 **Flyover AR** is one of three main patterns for working with geographic information in augmented reality.
-See the [guide doc]() for more information.
+See the [guide doc](https://github.com/Esri/arcgis-runtime-toolkit-qt/blob/master/Common/AR/README.md#overview) for more information.

-This sample uses the ArcGIS Runtime Toolkit.
-See [Agumented reality]() in the guide to learn about the toolkit and how to add it to your app.
+The Augmented Reality (AR) toolkit components provide support for ARKit for iOS apps and ARCore for Android apps written using ArcGIS Runtime SDK for Qt.
+For details, see [the AR README on GitHub](https://github.com/Esri/arcgis-runtime-toolkit-qt/blob/master/Common/AR/README.md).

 ## Tags